 SOUTH SALT LAKE — I have been fortunate enough to see and be involved with some truly great theatre for young audiences (TYA).
 I have watched shows at national conferences and been involved with high-level collegiate tours.
-I worked for Orlando REP as part of my graduate work in TYA and have seen scores of TYA productions.
-With that in mind, I can safely say that Parker Theatre’s production of The Pumpkin Giant is in the upper echelon of TYA.
+I worked for Orlando REP as part of my graduate work in TYA and have seen scores of TYA productions at a variety of venues.
+With that in mind, I can safely say that Parker Theatre’s production of The Pumpkin Giant is in the upper echelon of TYA that I am aware of.
 Indeed, the Parker Theatre’s work in general is among the best theatre in Utah.
 I have seen three shows there this year and walked away impressed three times.

 This review is my 15th for UTBA in 2022, and a running theme through comedies and TYA productions I have reviewed has been a need to start the show with pacing and urgency.
-But The Pumpkin Giant lacks this problem.
+The Pumpkin Giant lacks this problem.
 Joanne Parker and Reuben Fox’s script starts with an ensemble that is riddled with the angst of a village being terrorized by a giant that eats all manner of things.
 From the opening scene, a rich ensemble brought dynamic and interesting characters to life that had me in stitches of laughter.
-There was a good amount of ad-libbing and playing to the audience, but even so I was delighted by the story.
+There was a good amount of ad-libbing and playing to the audience, which felt grounded and true to the world of the play.
 It was a script that would fit neatly of the autumnal play slots of TYA companies across the country.

-I am a sucker for clever puppetry, and the great puppet work brought another rich element to The Pumpkin Giant.
+I am a sucker for excellent puppetry, and the Parker Theatre’s puppet work brought another rich element to The Pumpkin Giant.
 Without spoiling any details, the Pumpkin Giant himself is worth the price of admission.
 It was high-caliber puppetry in line with the best I have seen anywhere, including BYU’s The Selfish Giant and the magnificent puppets of Finding Nemo at Disney’s Animal Kingdom.
-Another fun puppet was a simple chicken hand puppet that was used to expert comedic effect by Ryan Kinville, who played Patroculus the potato farmer.
+Another fun puppet was a simple chicken hand puppet used to expert comedic effect by Ryan Kinville, who played Patroculus the potato farmer.
 There is a scene when the giant is coming to attack when Kinville runs outside to save this chicken puppet and hilariously interacts with it as if he is chasing it.
-That chicken puppet truly came to comedic life through the play’s action.
+Though a mere puppet, that chicken seemed to gain sentience through superior craft and performance.

 It is hard to single out individual actors for such stellar ensemble work.
 It is a major tribute to the work of directors Joanne Parker and Spencer Hohl who cultivated actor work that was consistent, distinct between characters, and still playful, for the full show.
 In the dramatic climax, Patroculus throws a potato at the giant.
 Kinville is an actor, not a shortstop, and he missed the gaping maw of the giant.
 However, in a moment absolutely true to character, Æneas (played by Peter Wilkins) fetched the potato prop and began to scarf it down.
 It happened quickly (as the scene shifts rapidly when the giant is slain), but that kind of response only happens when a character is deep in the bones of an actor.
 It was the kind of comedic acting and over-the-top high stakes seriousness with which each actor played their part, and I could have pointed out another dozen well organized and acted moments within the show.